 By understanding the material margin, you can reduce pricing for high volume jobs in order to be more competitive in the marketplace.
 High volume jobs typically have less complexity, so applying overhead using traditional methods could overstate cost and price you out of the market.
 Conversely, you may be able to take on smaller more complex jobs if you have excess capacity (idle equipment, no additional labor, or expense outlay) as long as the material margin is high enough to cover fixed costs.

 Material margin dollars are revenue less material costs.
-Dividing material margin dollars by revenue equals material margin %.
+Dividing material margin dollars by revenue equals material margin percent.
 Be careful not to include direct labor, overhead, or costs other than direct materials.

 If you suffer from low material margins, there are only two options to make significant improvements to your bottom line: raise prices or lower material costs.
 One or both may not be viable which prevents competitive pricing.